assault6x/About-me/README.md

-・Who is Terrible ?
+・Who is assault ?
 ______________________

-Idk who i am.
+I am a 19 year old programmer
+Learning Python, Lua, Dotnet, C# & C+/++

 ・What Languages do you know ?